 By doing so, individuals can liberate themselves from incessant negative rumination, ultimately attaining tranquillity and restoration of well-being.
 The process to achieve this consists of six components:

-This entails granting permission for your internal thoughts and emotions to arise without attempting to alter or dismiss them.
-Acceptance is an engaged and proactive endeavour.
+This entails permitting your internal thoughts and emotions to arise without attempting to alter or dismiss them.
+Acceptance is an engaged and proactive endeavour crucial in ACT therapy.

-It consists of acquiring the ability to perceive your self-related thoughts as distinct from your actual behaviours.
+It consists of the ability to perceive your self-related thoughts as distinct from your actual behaviours.

 These are the aspects of your life that hold significant importance to you and serve as driving forces for taking action.